Are Citrus Oils Safe in Sunlight?

 These oils are generally safe for normal sun exposure and are popular for daily skincare, family blends, and home aromatherapy.
 Their bright scent may help support mood, calmness, and relaxation.

-Pro tip: Always dilute oils according to IFRA safety guidelines and avoid direct sun for 12–24 hours after using phototoxic oils.
-Diffusion is the safest method for moms and babies.
+Pro tip: Always dilute oils according to IFRA safety guidelines and avoid direct sun for 12–18 hours after using any phototoxic oil.
+Diffusion is the safest method for moms and babies — explore our 100% pure essential oils to find the right scent for your family.

 Practical Safety Tips for Moms & Babies When Using Citrus Oils